StillLynnTheCloset/kotlr/README.md

 2. ~~Improve documentation.~~
 3. ~~Improve test coverage and make tests more targeted~~.
 4. ~~Add support for requests using other HTTP verbs.~~
 5. Add support for mutli-part form uploads.
-After this Kotlr will support all the Tumblr API which will mark version 1.0.0
+After this, Kotlr will support all the Tumblr API which will mark version 1.0.0
 6. Clean up the API by: restricting visibility, reducing optional and default values, ~~limiting mutability, and enforcing stricter types~~.
 7. Create extension library to improve ease of use on Android.
 8. Create PoC Android App.